-The BioMedical Admissions Test (BMAT) is an assessment test taken by applicants for certain courses, including veterinary medicine, at certain universities.
-Applicants must apply to take the test by 30 September in the year prior to entry.
-The test takes place at the beginning of November each year.
+The Natural Sciences Admissions Assessment (NSAA) is an assessment test taken by applicants for certain courses, including veterinary medicine, at the University of Cambridge.
+Applicants must apply to take the test by 15 October in the year prior to entry.
+The test takes place late October each year.
 Visit the Cambridge Assessment Admissions Test website for detailed information.

 The following organisations may be able to provide further information.